This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Explore Savuti

-Wake up at dawn for a hearty breakfast and thereafter set off to discover what promise Savuti holds for the new day.
+Wake up at dawn and enjoy a hearty breakfast.
+Thereafter set off to discover what promise Savuti holds for the new day.

 Savuti has a reputation for raw, dramatic game viewing thanks to its open landscapes, abundant wildlife and a full cast of predators, especially its resident lion and spotted hyena populations.